5AUL-R/STM32F405-feather-hello_world/README.md

 ## Add the source code
 - see files
 ## Build and compile
-the source builds in it's current state so make sure it also builds on your machine too.
+The source builds in it's current state so make sure it also builds on your machine too.
 You need to get binaries from the compilation to burn to the board:
 - Right click teh project file
 - Select `Properties`